climatedu/climatedu/data/course/food.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/HuRpEA1sFow" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 In this video, Lucy Biggers visited the Rodale Institute to learn more about regenerative agriculture.
-Here, we learn that harnessing the microbes in the soil is key to the practice - keeping grounds covered with crops year round allows solar energy to be collected, microbial life to be nourished, and the ground rich with carbon.
+Here, we learn that harnessing the microbes in the soil is key to the practice - keeping grounds covered with crops year round allows solar energy to be collected, microbial life to be nourished, and the ground to become rich with carbon.
 The Rodale Institute is conducting a 40 year study comparing organic and conventional farming - in the beginning the conventional system performed better, but as time progressed, with techniques like crop rotation, natural fertilizers, cover cropping, and usage of animals, organic farming has caught up to conventional methods.

 **Q: Which technique did you find most interesting?
 Pick one method and explain the reasoning behind it.**